 (e) State what the value of \(x\) and the value of \(y\) represent for this fish pond.

-The pond is filled to a maximum depth of 2.7m and the the cross-sectional area of the water is 22.9m2.
+The pond is filled so that the cross-sectional area of the water is 22.9m2.
 The pond has a length of 8m.

 (g) Calculate the volume of water in the pond.

 The worked solutions to these exam-style questions are only available to those who have a Transum Subscription.